vacuumlabs/cardano-ctf/03_multisig_treasury/README.md

 validator, ensuring that only the corresponding multisig script can unlock the given treasury.

-In addition to the validators, `lib/types.ak` contains the datum, and the redeemer specifications for both validators.
-There is also a `lib/utils.ak` utils file containing some of the common parser logic to not polute the checks.
+In addition to the validators, `lib/types.ak` contains the datum and the redeemer specifications for both validators.
+There is also the `lib/utils.ak` utils file containing some of the common parser logic to not polute the checks.

 ## Off-chain code